top of page

 Companies, churches, and sponsors must now treat those alleged to have engaged in misconduct as if they were guilty.
 No matter the outcome of the investigation, the accused forever remains guilty in the court of public opinion because someone on social media will invariably remind us that “where there is smoke, there is fire.”
 So, accusations become verdicts.

-But Paul advises Timothy not to entertain an accusation against a pastor unless multiple witnesses have validated that the charge is true.
+However, Paul advises Timothy not to entertain an accusation against a pastor unless multiple witnesses have validated that the charge is true.
 What we learn from this sound advice is that (1) there must be a judicial body within the church that is responsible for reviewing allegations of misconduct, (2) before the judicial body investigates the allegations, they must first determine if there are multiple witnesses who can attest to the veracity of the claim, and (3) only then should the judicial body move forward with a formal inquiry.

 Based upon the outcome of a thorough and open-minded investigation, the judicial body should report its findings to the parties involved.
 If the investigation proves that the pastor has violated his ministerial ethics, Paul states there must be a public discipline.